 It establishes a contract between you and the artist.
 (Even more so if there is an actual contract – which is highly recommended, if it doesn’t frighten the wits out of the individual performer.)

-It provides incentive for the artist to (wait for it) appear.
+It provides incentive for the artist to (wait for it) actually appear.

-Most of all it, says this very clearly.
+Most of all, it says this very clearly.
 You are an artist.
 We value your art.
-We can’t place an actual value on what it is you do, but how’s $200 and we take no commission on your CD sales sound for starters?
+We can’t place an actual value on what it is you do, but here’s $200 and we’ll take no commission on your CD sales – how does that sound for starters?